-(d) An adverse effect on the environment which requires immediate preventive measures; or the provisions of sections 9, 12, 13, 14, and 15 shall not apply to any activity undertaken by or on behalf of that person, authority, or network utility operator to remove the cause of, or mitigate any actual or likely adverse effect of, the emergency.
+the provisions of sections 9, 12, 13, 14, and 15 shall not apply to any activity undertaken by or on behalf of that person, authority, or network utility operator to remove the cause of, or mitigate any actual or likely adverse effect of, the emergency.

-(e) An adverse effect on the environment which requires immediate remedial measures; or

-(f) Any sudden [event] causing or likely to cause loss of life, injury, or serious damage to property-

-[(1A) Subsection (1) applies whether or not the adverse effect or sudden event was foreseeable.]

-(2) Where a local authority or consent authority-

-(a) Has financial responsibility for any public work; or
+- [(1A) Subsection (1) applies whether or not the adverse effect or sudden event was foreseeable.] - (2) Where a local authority or consent authority- - (a) Has financial responsibility for any public work; or - (b) Has jurisdiction under this Act in respect of any natural and physical resource or area-

-(b) Has jurisdiction under this Act in respect of any natural and physical resource or areawhich is, in the reasonable opinion of that local authority or consent authority, likely to be affected by any of the conditions described in paragraphs (d) to (f) of subsection (1), the local authority or consent authority by its employees or agents may, without prior notice, enter any place (including a dwellinghouse when accompanied by a constable) and may take such action, or direct the occupier to take such action, as is immediately necessary and sufficient to remove the cause of, or mitigate any actual or likely adverse effect of, the emergency.
+which is, in the reasonable opinion of that local authority or consent authority, likely to be affected by any of the conditions described in paragraphs (d) to (f) of subsection (1), the local authority or consent authority by its employees or agents may, without prior notice, enter any place (including a dwellinghouse when accompanied by a constable) and may take such action, or direct the occupier to take such action, as is immediately necessary and sufficient to remove the cause of, or mitigate any actual or likely adverse effect of, the emergency.

-[(2A) Sections 9, 12, 13, 14, and 15 do not apply to any action taken under subsection (2).]

-(3) As soon as practicable after entering any place under this section, every person must identify himself or herself and inform the occupier of the place of the entry and the reasons for it.

-[(4) Nothing in this section shall authorise any person to do anything in relation to an emergency involving a marine oil spill or suspected marine oil spill within the meaning of section 281 of the Maritime Transport Act 1994.]
+- [(2A) Sections 9, 12, 13, 14, and 15 do not apply to any action taken under subsection (2).] - (3) As soon as practicable after entering any place under this section, every person must identify himself or herself and inform the occupier of the place of the entry and the reasons for it. - [(4) Nothing in this section shall authorise any person to do anything in relation to an emergency involving a marine oil spill or suspected marine oil spill within the meaning of section 281 of the Maritime Transport Act 1994.]